FRex/zipsavings/README.md

 test/xz.xz                             |492.93 KiB|4.79 MiB  |4.31 MiB   |89.96%       |1         |xz
 ---------------------------------------|----------|----------|-----------|-------------|----------|-----
 TOTAL(23)                              |3.69 GiB  |5.64 GiB  |1.96 GiB   |34.7%        |1003465   |SUM
-Processed 23 files out of 43 given in 2.7812955379486084 seconds.
+Processed 23 files (7.98/s) out of 43 given (14.92/s) in 2.883 seconds.
 ```

 # Efficiency

-Despite using lots of unoptimized list, tuple and string happy Python 3 code this tool's main
-bottleneck is actual disk access and starting and running `7z` processes themselves (one for each archive given).
+This tool's main bottleneck is actual disk access and starting and running `7z` processes themselves (one for each archive given).

 All of the timings below are from repeated runs on a quad core (8 thread) Intel CPU on a laptop
 with plenty free RAM (for OS to cache into) with `7z.exe` and Python 3 on an SSD and archives and this tool's code on an HDD.